_ ContraPloy Notes _

 Although it takes a little getting used to, the design on the pieces is supposed to be "visually intuitive."
 That is, the piece most powerful on green Powerful has the most green on it.

-Advice to the beginner: learn to recognize the Nines Nine, the Eights Eight, the Tackle Tackle, and the Ranger Ranger.
-That's only four symbols to worry about, but it covers twelve key pieces.
+Advice to the beginner: learn to recognize the Nines Nine, the Eights Eight, and the Spade Spade.
+That's only three symbols to worry about, but it covers nine key pieces.
 The rest will follow.